Kasyfil97/indo-spam-chatbot/README.md

 ## Model Weights

-The trained model weights are available for download on Hugging Face
+The trained model weights are available for download on Hugging Face: https://huggingface.co/kasyfilalbar/indo-spam-chatbot

 ## Example Use Cases